Lean startup methodology

 While the cost of acquiring paid traffic can be huge, the cost of increasing your conversions is minimal.
 It is important to run tests as long as necessary.
 The amount of time required for a reliable test will vary depending on factors like your conversion rates, and how much traffic your website gets; a good testing tool should tell you when you’ve gathered enough data to draw a reliable conclusion.

 A number of tools are available for A/B testing.
-SOme of them are free some enterprise versions require monthly payment.
+Some of them are free some enterprise versions require monthly payment.

 < back to glossary